yesihaveidea/myrtille/README.md

 ﻿# Myrtille
 Myrtille provides a simple and fast access to remote desktops, SSH and remote applications through a web browser, without any plugin, extension or configuration.

-Technically, Myrtille is an HTTP(S) to RDP gateway.
+Technically, Myrtille is an HTTP(S) to RDP and SSH gateway.

 ## How does it work?
 It works by forwarding the user inputs (keyboard, mouse, touchscreen) from a web browser to an HTTP(S) gateway, then up to an RDP client which maintains a session with an RDP server.